Kent Foundation Problem? Concrete Problem? Wet Basement?

 Local House Repairs South of Seattle

-We are one of those businesses that has been completing jobs in this field for quite a long time.
-We are a friendly company with the working experience to carry out dependable foundation inspections and then come up with a reliable plan of action to correct your trouble.
+There are businesses that have been completing jobs in this field for quite a long time.
+Speak with a friendly company with the working experience to carry out dependable foundation inspections and then come up with a reliable plan of action to correct your trouble.

 This includes the areas of Covington, Des Moines and Maple Valley, plus the zip codes of 98030, 98031, 98032, 98035, 98038, 98042, 98064, 98089, 98148 and 98198.